 Known by locals as ‘Shooting the Hooch’, journeying down the Chattahoochee River is must for anyone visiting Cobb County.
 Tubing is one of the most popular options for exploring the river.

 Don’t forget to share sweet photos of your Cobb County adventure with us by using #AtlantasSweetSpot on Facebook, Instagram and Twitter.
 Your photo could be featured on our social media pages!
-For even more ideas of things to do, check out our ‘Open for Business’ blog, browse our calendar of events, or read through our expansive list of activities in Cobb.
+For even more ideas of things to do, check out our calendar of events, browse through our blogs, or read through our expansive list of activities in Cobb.
 To see more Social Distancing resources in Cobb County, click here.